Whether your caesarean was planned or unplanned, it needn't derail your breastfeeding journey.

 Picking up your baby and doing things around the house may be a little tricky to start with.
 You’re recovering from surgery, so take it a day at a time and accept any offers of help that come your way.
 Focus on feeding your baby and recovering from the birth.

 Find a position that’s comfy for you.
-Baby lying along your tummy might be uncomfortable but there are other positions you can try such as the 'rugby ball' hold, side lying, ‘laid back’ or sat up and well-supported by pillows.
+Baby lying along your tummy might be uncomfortable but there are other positions you can try such as the the under-arm hold, side lying, laid back or sat up and well-supported by pillows.
+The videos below show you how to feed in these positions.
+Check out our How to get baby attached and feeding effectively page for more support.